Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

     bmp := CreateBitmap(10, 10); // Create a bitmap of size (10, 10)
     if FindBitmapIn(bmp, x, y, 0, 0, 300, 300) then
       writeln('Found it!');
+    FreeBitmap(bmp); // Don't forget to free it when we are done.

 Note that the previous example doesn't make a lot of sense as the bitmap has only been created and not filled with any colours, they are as of yet,